 Shinto and Buddhism have generally coexisted happily in Japan for centuries but to the uninitiated it can be difficult to tell your shrines from your temples.
 Architecture helps.
 See a torii (two vertical pillars and a crossbeam)?
 It’s a Shinto shrine (jinja).
 See a grand, majestic gate with doors?
 Think Buddhist temple (tera).

 Shrines tend to be open-air, while temples have buildings you can enter (after taking off your shoes, of course).
 Here are some other basic things to know to avoid a spiritual faux pas.

 DO: THANK THE DEITIES

 Visiting a religious site in Japan is similar to entering someone’s house: don’t forget to thank your host first.
-At a shrine, this means bowing to the kami (deities), while buddhas are in charge at temples.
-A bow-pray-bow routine is customary at both: at a shrine, you throw in a small coin offering, bow twice, clap twice, pray and bow once again; at a temple, you start by offering incense before bowing and praying.
+At a shrine, this means bowing to the kami (deities), while over at the temples, buddhas are in charge.
+A bow-pray-bow routine is customary at both: at a shrine, you throw in a small coin offering, bow twice, clap twice, pray and bow once again.
+At a temple, however, you start by offering incense before bowing and praying.
 Don’t clap at a temple – that’s shrine-speak to signal the kami.

 DO: CHOOSE YOUR PLACE

 There’s a different Tokyo temple or shrine for almost anything you might need, from finding love and passing your exams to avoiding a car or plane crash.
 Many of these also sell nifty omamori amulets thought to give you an even better chance of realising whatever goal you’re aiming for – whether it be a debt-free life, a promotion or just protection from computer viruses and cyberattacks.